quantiacs/documentation/en/source/data/stocks.md

 ## Stocks S&P500

-Quantiacs provides historic, split adjusted, data for more than 750 stocks, all have been **S&P500** index constituents at some point from 2006.
+Quantiacs provides historic, split-adjusted data for more than 750 stocks that have been S&P 500 index constituents at some point since 2006.

 ```python
 import qnt.data as qndata